IreneC2020/the-game/CONTRIBUTING.md

-# Welcome!
+# Welcome to Group 1 Game

-Welcome to Group 1 -- Our Game Group Project!
-This is an open source project for students in Group 1 in IT 115 class at North Seattle College, but welcome for everyone contribution.
+Our Game Group Project!
+This is an open source project for students in ***Group 1 in IT 115 class at North Seattle College***, but welcome for everyone contribution.
 We appreciate it.

 Our group developes an adventure text game.
 The player wakes up at an empty room and he is not sure what to do next.
 Player has four options to go forward, backward, left or right.
 Player decides to go forward --> Welcome player to go to an adventure room of Group 1.